 RECOMMENDED: Full guide to kids back to school season

-WomenRising supports women and families in need of safe homes, job placement, advocacy and counseling and this drive helps children who need basic materials to succeed in their programs.
-Necessary supplies include lunch bags, book bags, index cards, pencils, erasers, markers, crayons, construction paper, Kleenex, hand sanitizer and gift cards for school uniforms.
-Drop off donations at WomenRising until September 5th, 2017 for the 2017–2018 school year.
-WomenRising 270 Fairmount Ave.
-Jersey City, NJ (201-333-5700, womenrising.org).
+WomenRising supports women and families in need of safe homes, job placement, advocacy and counseling.
+This drive helps children who require basic materials to succeed in their programs.
+Necessary supplies include lunch bags, book bags, index cards, pencils, erasers, Kleenex, hand sanitizer and gift cards for school uniforms. (womenrising.org)

 Habana Works, the charitable leg of eco-conscious eatery Habana Outpost, hosts a free annual party with music, dancing, raffles and family-friendly entertainment.
-Giveaways include notebooks, pencils, rulers and other supplies so kids will be set for the new school year.
-Habana Works, 757 Fulton St, Brooklyn, NY (718-858-9545, habanaworks.org).
-September 4, 2017 11am–2pm.
-Free.
+Mark your calendars for Sept 3, 2018 from 11am–2pm.
+There are some epic giveaways featuring the year's hottest school supplies.
+Habana Works, Downtown Brooklyn, NY (habanaworks.org).

-The New York City of Department of Cultural Affairs maintains this warehouse and with the help of nonprofit Friends of Materials for the Arts and the City’s Departments of Sanitation and of Education accepts unneeded supplies from residents and business.
-Public schools, arts program organizers and others can grab any materials they need for free.
-Among MFTA’s most wanted items are art and office supplies, paper, digital cameras and computers, but be sure to check the website for a list of items the warehouse does not accept. nyc.gov
+The New York City of Department of Cultural Affairs—with the help of nonprofit Friends of Materials for the Arts along with the City’s Departments of Sanitation and of Education—runs this warehouse and accepts unneeded supplies from residents and business who are looking to toss goods.
+Public schools, and NYC venues within the arts community (who are MFTA members) and can grab materials they need for free.
+Be sure to check the website for a list of items the warehouse does not accept before donating. (materialsforthearts.org)